transpect/docx2hub/fontmaps/README.md

 A fontmap consists of an element `<symbols>`.
 The name of the font will be solved in this order until one is matched:
-If there is an attribute 'mathtype-name', it is the font-name (Example: "Symbol", name as displayed in the font selector)
+If there is an attribute `@mathtype-name`, it is the font-name (Example: "Symbol", name as displayed in the font selector)
-If there is an attribute 'docx-name', it is the font-name.
+If there is an attribute `@docx-name`, it is the font-name.
 Else the font-name is extracted from the file-name(its base-uri()), where _ are replaced by spaces.
-Thus, the file Mathype_MTCode.xml will be recognized as font-name 'Mathtype MTCode' if there are no attributes set in the file.
+Thus, the file Mathype_MTCode.xml will be recognized as font-name `Mathtype MTCode` if there are no attributes set in the file.
 The child-elements are named `<symbol>`, each containing only attributes
   * attribute number: the font-position with 4 digits, left-padded with zero's (Example: "006A" for phi)
   * attribute char: the char as a numeric entity (Example: "&amp;#x3c6;")